Black-box Adversarial Attacks with Limited Queries and Information: Approach

 \subsection{Label-Only Setting}

 Now, we consider the setting where we only assume access to the top-$k$ sorted labels.
-As previously mentioned, we explicitly include the setting where $k=1$ but aim to design an algorithm that can incorporate extraneous information.
+As previously mentioned, we explicitly include the setting where $k=1$ but aim to design an algorithm that can incorporate extra information when $k > 1$.

 The key idea behind our attack is that in the absence of output scores, we find an alternate way to characterize the success of an adversarial example.
 First, we define the \textit{discretized score} $R(x^{(t)})$ of an adversarial example to quantify how adversarial the image is at each step $t$ simply based on the ranking of the adversarial label $y_{adv}$: